Cal Raleigh Player Props: Mariners vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is third in the league with a collective 9.6 strikeouts per nine innings.
+- The Blue Jays have the seventh-ranked team ERA across all league pitching staffs (3.86).

-- The Blue Jays have the fifth-ranked team ERA across all MLB pitching staffs (3.80).
+- Blue Jays pitchers combine to rank 23rd in baseball in home runs given up (126 total, 1.3 per game).

-- Blue Jays pitchers combine to give up 122 total home runs at a clip of 1.2 per game (to rank 23rd in baseball).
+- The right-hander's last time out came on Tuesday against the San Diego Padres, when he went three innings, surrendering four earned runs while giving up three hits.

-- The right-hander's most recent appearance came on Saturday, July 8 against the Detroit Tigers, when he went six innings, surrendering two earned runs while giving up five hits.
+- The 25-year-old has put up an ERA of 6.18, with 7.5 strikeouts per nine innings, in 15 games this season.
+Opponents have a .281 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.